 Coastal ecosystems are one of the most important ecosystems on the planet for a multitude of reasons.
-Humans exploit the high productivity of the coastal ocean; over half of the global fish harvest is from coastal waters, and in many countries, fish are the main source of animal protein.
+Humans exploit the high productivity of the coastal ocean; over half the global fish harvest is from coastal waters, and in many countries, fish are the main source of animal protein.
 It is no mystery, therefore, that countries such as Japan, Korea, India, and China have considered ocean color remote sensing as a high priority.

-In the U.S., NOAA's National Marine Fisheries Service (NMFS) is charged with regulating fisheries.
-To date, they have regulated fisheries on a species by species basis, basically looking at the catch statistics and health of particular species.
+In the U.S., NMFS is charged with regulating fisheries.
+To date they have regulated fisheries on a species by species basis, basically looking at the catch statistics and health of particular species.
 However, NMFS has now been charged with moving to "ecosystem-based management" of fisheries.
 To this end, NMFS managers are being trained in the use of satellite data as one tool for understanding coastal ecosystems and predicting the health of fish populations.

 Another group in NOAA is using ocean color remote sensing data to assess the distribution and extent of Harmful Algal Blooms (HABs).
-They are providing data to managers who confirm the nature of the bloom with in situ measurements and then take appropriate management actions including closing shellfish beds to harvesting and closing beaches.
-Others are assessing the dynamics of river plumes, evaluating water clarity, impacts of changes in discharge, sediment, nutrient and carbon input/delivery to the coastal waters with a changing landscape and land-use, as well as a host of other applications.
+They are providing data to managers, who confirm the nature of the bloom with in situ measurements and then take appropriate management actions including closing shellfish beds to harvesting and closing beaches.
+Others are assessing the dynamics of river plumes, evaluating water clarity and a host of other applications.
 All of these applications would benefit greatly by more frequent data at higher resolution such as that available from GEO-CAPE.

-Other societal benefits include the ability to track oil spills and pollutants entering the ocean, to observe the effects of storms on coastal flooding and shoreline erosion, and in general, to monitor natural and anthropogenic forces acting at the land-ocean interface.
+Other societal benefits include the ability to track oil spills and pollutants entering the ocean, to observe the effects of storms on coastal flooding and shoreline erosion, and in general to monitor natural and anthropogenic forces acting at the land-ocean interface.
 "Climate change combined with continuing growth of populations in coastal areas creates an imperative to monitor changes in the coastal ocean."
 (NRC, 2007).
 Observations provided by the GEO-CAPE mission will allow the development of capabilities for modeling ecological and biogeochemical processes.